TissueMAPS/TissueMAPS/docs/installation.rst

 Server
 ======

 The server backend is designed for `UNIX`-based operating systems.
 It has been successfully deployed in production on `Ubuntu 14.04 Trusty <http://releases.ubuntu.com/14.04/>`_ and used for development on `MacOSX 10.10.5 Yosemite <https://support.apple.com/kb/DL1833?locale=en_US>`_.
-It won't work on a Windows platform.
+It is very unlikely to work on Windows.

-The different servers might be all installed on the same machine or on different VMs, depending on available resources and expected workloads.
-For simplicity, installation instructions are given here for use on `localhost`.
+The `TissueMAPS` "server" is composed of different components.
+These components might be installed all on the same or distributed accross multiple machines, depending on available resources and expected workloads.

-Below you find the invidual installation and configuration steps required to manually set up a `TissueMAPS` server together with all the required components.
-In the `automatic setup <automatic-setup>`_ section, you'll find instructions on how to do this in a fully automated way.
+Below, the individual server components are desribed and instructions for manual deployment and configuration are provided.
+The manual installation guide gives an overview of the different components and their requirements and can be helpful for setting up a `TissueMAPS` server locally for development.
+Note that you don't need to install web and application servers for local debugging and testing, since development servers are provided through the `TmUI <https://github.com/TissueMAPS/TmUI>`_ and `TmServer <https://github.com/TissueMAPS/TmServer>`_ repositories, respectively.
+For production deployment, please refer to the `automatic setup <automatic-setup>`_ section, where you'll find instructions on how to setup `TissueMAPS` in a fully automated and reproducible way.

 .. _web-server:

 Web server
 ----------

-The `TmUI <https://github.com/TissueMAPS/TmUI>`_ repository hosts the code for the `AngularJS <https://angularjs.org/>`_ app.
+The `TmUI <https://github.com/TissueMAPS/TmUI>`_ repository hosts the code for the `AngularJS <https://angularjs.org/>`_ web app.
 It is written to large extends in `TypeScript <https://www.typescriptlang.org/>`_ and managed by `Gulp <http://gulpjs.com/>`_.
 The `HTTP` server serves the app (`HTML <http://www.w3schools.com/html/html_intro.asp>`_ templates and built `Javascript <http://www.w3schools.com/js/js_intro.asp>`_ code) to clients.

 Requirements